campg2j003/JAWS-Script-for-Audacity/What's new.md

 (This file last updated 8/26/2017)

-# New in 2.2.0-alpha-2017-08-26P
+# New in 2.2.0-alpha-2017-08-26
+- In the start/end selection fields Shift+Up/DownArrow preview audio at the selection end points.
-Numpad left/right arrow keys with JAWSKey now preview in the track panel.
+- Numpad left/right arrow keys with JAWSKey now preview in the track panel.
 In the track panel, scripts SayPrior/NextWord play the preview before/after the start position.
 Scripts SelectPrior/NextWord preview before/after the end position.

 # New in 2.2.0-alpha-2017-08-25
 Added cursor motion and selection keys to short layer.